KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Preliminaries

 \section{Preliminaries}

-Since some of our main results can be stated without reference to graphical models, in order to properly set the stage, we begin by formalizing the support recovery problem in a general setting.
-In the remainder of this section we proceed with the necessary formal preliminaries, including the connection between support recovery, neighbourhood selection, and graphical models, as well as an overview of graphical model definitions.
-The reader interested in skipping directly to the details of the estimator may safely skip Section~\ref{sec:pre:gm}-\ref{sec:pre:ex}, and proceed to Section~\ref{sec:main} after reading Section~\ref{sec:pre:setup}.
-Finally, we note that in many places assumptions are made to streamline the presentation and discussion; additional extensions and relaxations of these assumptions are discussed in Appendix~\ref{sec:disc}.
+In this section, we provide necessary formal preliminaries.
+Since our main focus is neighbourhood selection in SEM, we begin by introducing graphical models and SEM, then connect linear models and neighbourhood selection in SEM.
+Finally, we formalize the support recovery problem in a general setting.
+We note that in many places assumptions are made to streamline the presentation and discussion; additional extensions and relaxations of these assumptions are discussed in Section~\ref{sec:prac} and Appendix~\ref{sec:disc}.